 If you don't already have a significant Avianca LifeMiles balance, you'll need to acquire miles before you can share them.
 Although Avianca frequently sells miles at a big discount, there isn't a current LifeMiles buy miles promotion.
 To buy 75,000 miles, you'd spend around $2,475 which comes out to a terrible 3.3 cents per mile.

-If you have a LifeMiles balance, and you are looking for a specific redemption then this promotion is a no-brainer; it does not get any better than buying LifeMiles at 1.2 cents apiece.
-However, we never recommend buying miles speculatively no matter how good the deal is.
+If you have a LifeMiles balance, and you are looking for a specific redemption then this promotion is a no-brainer; it's hard to beat buying LifeMiles at 1.25 cents apiece.
+However, think carefully before buying miles speculatively no matter how good the deal is.

 Since this strategy requires transferring miles to another account, we should reiterate that (unless you're sharing miles as a gift) you want to transfer the miles to a trusted friend, family member, or another LifeMiles account you control.